 - City of Delaware utility customers who are unemployed, partially unemployed, or unable to work due to the COVID-19 pandemic can now qualify for the City’s Utility Assistance Program.
 Residents can apply for a payment plan or a credit toward their bill.
 In addition, to promote more online bill payment, the City of Delaware is reimbursing the $3.95 per-transaction credit card fee.
 The assistance program application can be completed online and submitted here, or placed in the red drop box located at the City Hall drive-thru.

-- The due date for utility bills is pushed back from the 15th of the month to the 3oth of the month.
+- The due date for utility bills is the 30th of each month

 - Water disconnections have been suspended.
 If you have recently been disconnected, call 740-203-1250 between 8 am and 5 pm to arrange for water service re-connection.

 - Residents are encouraged to pay utility bills electronically: Utility Bill Payment

 - For drop-off payments, use the red, utility bill drop box at City Hall.

 - Because of City Hall renovation work and the pandemic, we are not able to provide face-to-face assistance.
 We are ready to assist by phone at 740-203-1225 or through email at email@example.com , 8 am to 5 pm Monday through Friday.